15 Top-Rated Attractions & Things to Do in Eureka, CA

 Address: Park Drive, Arcata, California

-While the views of Humboldt Bay are stunning, to see coastal landscapes in Eureka, it's best to head north towards the tiny incorporated city of Trinidad.
-A 30-minute drive from Historic Old Town Eureka, the massive ocean features of this state beach are quickly spotted while descending the open meadow bluff.
-Particularly enchanting come sunset, visits during low tide offer the most beach to explore.
+While the views of Humboldt Bay are stunning, to see coastal landscapes in Eureka, it's best to head north towards Trinidad.
+This small, incorporated city is a 30-minute drive from Historic Old Town Eureka and is home to one of the most stunning beaches on the Northern California coast.

 For more coastal appeal and things to do near the ocean in Eureka, Mad River Beach County Park is another popular place to explore.
-Featuring access to sand dunes, calm surf, and the banks of the Mad River, this county park is popular with boaters, anglers, and beachcombers.
+This county park is popular with boaters, anglers, and beachcombers with access to sand dunes, calm surf, and the banks of the Mad River.
 A large parking area slightly inland from the beach offers a wide boat ramp to access the water.

 Official site: https://www.parks.ca.gov/?page_id=418